carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

 COMMANDS
 --------
 At least one of the following commands are required, and some commands can be combined with other commands:

-.. option:: -disassemble
+.. option:: -d, -disassemble

+  Display assembler mnemonics for the machine instructions.
+Disassembles all text sections found in the input file(s).

+.. option:: -D, -disassemble-all

-  Display assembler mnemonics for the machine instructions
+  Display assembler mnemonics for the machine instructions.
+Disassembles all sections found in the input file(s).

 .. option:: -help

   Display usage information and exit.
 Does not stack with other commands.